mehtaharsh16/daniel.feldroy.com/posts/why-i-work-at-octopus-energy-part-1.md

   - climate-change
 time_to_read: 5
 title: Why I Work at Octopus Energy
+description: I explain the reasons that aren't why I work at Octopus Energy.
 ---

 On November 16, 2020, I started my first day of employment at [Octopus Energy](https://octopusenergy.com/).
 Here's why I work there.